habiibn/neural-network/README.md

 # neural-network
-This repo is for Neural Network development using Matlab
+This repo is for building Neural Network from scratch using Matlab